schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mechanics

-A healthcare social worker stays a pneumonia at a entrance.
+A healthcare social worker stays a pneumonian at an entrance.

 ## Procedural Provocation